YMCA Year-Round Lifeguard Certification Classes

 - 100 yards of front crawl and then 50 yards of each of the following: front crawl head up, breast stroke, breast stroke head up, side stroke and inverted breast with hands across chest

 - Head-first surface dive with 15-foot underwater swim

 - Tread water 2 minutes using legs only

 The YMCA Lifeguard, First Aid, and Oxygen Administration certifications are valid for 2 years.
 The CPR/AED certification is valid for 1 year.
 The book is included in the course fee.

 YMCA Swim Instructor Certification Class

-This is an introductory course teaching the basics of instructing aquatic classes that are student-centered, value oriented, safe, and effective in teaching aquatic skills.
+This introductory course teaches the basics of instructing aquatic classes that are student-centered, value-oriented, safe, and effective.
 Participants must be at least 16 years of age with strong swimming skills.
-Minimum prerequisites include current certifications in CPR/AED-PR, First Aid, and AED/Oxygen Administration.
-Participants must successfully complete the written test, perform all practical skills, demonstrate the ability to lead and teach swim lessons and be fully involved in the course.
-Contact the Aquatic Director for dates and times.
+Minimum prerequisites include: Current certifications in CPR/AED-PR, First Aid, and AED/Oxygen Administration.
+Participants must successfully complete the written test, perform all practical skills, demonstrate the ability to lead and teach swim lessons, and be fully involved in the course.
+Contact the Aquatic Director above for dates and times.

 American Safety and Health Institute Classes

 Classes on Standard First Aid, CPR-PR, AED, Oxygen Administration, Babysitting may be available.
 Contact the Aquatic Director (above) at your branch for more information .